isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bugs-vs-mites/index.md

 ##  Conclusion

-You can use covers (dust-proof), [mattresses covers](https://pestpolicy.com/best-bed-bug-mattress-encasements/), blankets, and sheets for bed bugs.
-I would also recommend using steamers to kill bed bugs to clean up even the dead [bed bugs](https://pestpolicy.com/dead-bed-bugs/).
-For mites, look output for any allergy signs, including stuffy nose, watery eyes, runny nose, and sneezing.
+You can use covers (dust-proof), [mattresses covers](https://pestpolicy.com/best-bed-bug-mattress-encasements/),blankets, and sheets for bed bugs.
+I would also recommend using steamers to kill bed bugs to clean up even the dead [bed bugs](https://pestpolicy.com/dead-bed-bugs/).For mites, look output for any allergy signs, including stuffy nose, watery eyes, runny nose, and sneezing.

 Organic methods to control mites include washing plants using steam from a bug blaster.